William Dankyi: Hearts of Oak

+King Faisal

+In February 2023, Dankyi joined King Faisal signing a short-term contract for 6 months.
+He made his debut for the club in a 23 April, in a 1–0 loss to Nsoatreman.
+He played 16 league matches, however despite his performances King Faisal were relegated to the Ghana Division One League.
+He was instrumental in the Kumasi-based club reaching the FA Cup final with a 3–2 win over Nsoatreman in the semi-final.
+This was his third consecutive appearance in the cup competition final.

 International career

-Dankyi has featured for Ghana at U-17, U-20 and U-23 levels, but he is yet to get a call up into the a senior national team.
+Dankyi has represented Ghana at the U-17, U-20, and U-23 levels, but he has yet to be called up to the senior national team.

-Youth

 Dankyi played for the Ghana national under-17 football team from 2012 to 2014.
 In 2013, he was a member of the squad that played in the 2013 African U-17 Championship.
 In 2018, Isaac Kwadwo Boateng, popularly known as Coach Opeele a former assistant coach of the U-17 revealed that Dankyi had to miss one of his Senior High School education examination papers due to national team commitment.
 He was personally scouted by him whilst playing for a colts team at Mamprobi Indafa Park.

 He was later promoted to the Ghana national under-20 football team featuring for 2016 to 2018.
 He was given his first call up in 2016, ahead of the 2017 Africa U-20 Cup of Nations qualifiers.
 In 2018, he was a member of the squad that played in the 2019 Africa U-23 Cup of Nations qualifiers, Ghana subsequently qualified for the main competition after scoring Algeria.
 In November 2019, he was selected to be part of the Ghana national under-23 football team ahead of the 2019 Africa U-23 Cup of Nations in Egypt.